dreamcatcher-tech/network/Inbox/2025-01-02 1436 difference of a git server vs remote repo.md

 If you don't allow some freedom to choose a free name, then you must await the operation before continuing.
 Or, just make it awaitable anyway, and it just goes faster if you allow some freedom.

+Make artifact be git compatible, where it could be used to push and pull repos to using existing git clients.
+This would allow our moneyworks server to store xml all on disk, and then do a massive git commit.